 Just like productivity cannot be the means to the end, success is not the key to happiness.
 We have it quite backwards, as psychologist Shawn Achor points out in this TED Talk.
 Happiness, as research is now discovering (and as philosophers dating back thousands of years have noted), is a strong determinant in the level of success one attains (and not vice versa).

-If you truly and sincerely can be happy first, you can get amazing things done and have a ball doing it.Happiness has a lot to do with our internal environment, because that's where it derives its… Click To Tweet
+If you truly and sincerely can be happy first, you can get amazing things done and have a ball doing it.Happiness is tethered to our internal environment; that's where it derives its power.
+Click To Tweet

 3. Comparison can take a break.

 One reason we might find ourselves voluntarily making our lives harder and busier is because we see what everyone else is doing, and we feel like we need to step it up.
 The truth is that we don’t know everything about the other person’s history, journey, what they’ve faced to get where they are, or even where they actually are.
 In other words, we often compare our beginning to someone else’s middle.

 I really like Marie Forleo’s twist on Theodore Roosevelt’s original proclamation: “Comparison is the thief of joy, the pillager of profits and the pickpocket of prosperity.”

 4. You don’t have to be ready (or perfect) to begin.

 Waiting until you’re ready to start something new is a good way to never start anything new.
 The truth is that we’ll rarely feel 100% ready, but being uncomfortable is a good sign that you’re growing emotionally, intellectually, and spiritually.
 As Dr. Wayne Dyer once said, “Go for it now.
 The future is promised to no one.”